erSubhashThapa/100daysofcode/r1-log.md

  - **Study:** Continued Javascript Events tutorial.
 Almost done!
 I got to the last video and was trying to finish but I realized my back was sore and I had to take a break.
 So I decided to be done with my tutorial for the day.
 This tutorial has been really fun because events are so action-based and interactive.

    I spent a while trying to figure out how to traverse through the highlighted words when I generate a snippet in emmet.
 But I couldn't find out anything.

-For example, if I start typying here, it will automatically start writing over the first selection `device width`.
-But what if I want to skip over to the last highlighted word, `Document` so I can adda title.
+   For example, if I start typying here, it will automatically start writing over the first selection, `device width`.
+But what if I want to skip over to the last highlighted word, `Document` so I can add a title?
 Is there a way to skip to here on the keyboard?

    ![ScreenShot](log_imgs/emmet.png)